Setting Up Your Event

 2. Next, a Host Guidelines alert will pop up.
 Here, the event campaign’s host will outline what information they would like you to include in your event.
 Review the guidelines.

 3. Now, you will create the event’s page.
 You’ll give the event a title, which should be similar to the event campaign’s title, a location, time, a banner image (optional), and your contact information, if you choose to do so.
-For more guidance check out our help doc on creating events or our event tutorial.
+We recommend adding your email address to the host contact information, or on the automatic email people receive when they RSVP.
 You can also follow the tips by hovering over the question marks next to each field.
 Pro tip - check out our guides to creating accessible protests and meetings.

 4. Add a quick summary of the event in the Event Description box. it should give relevant information about the event like the purpose and further instructions.
 Often the organizers of the event campaign have given you specific language you can customize.